 Child benefit

 Child benefit is usually paid to the person responsible for the child.
-If you were not the child benefit claimant before fleeing domestic abuse, make a new claim for the child or children you are responsible for.
+If you weren't the child benefit claimant before fleeing domestic abuse, make a new claim for the child or children you are responsible for.
 It can take several weeks to change claimants, unless your former partner agrees to withdraw their claim.

 Pension credit

 If you have separated from your partner and you are over pension age, you can claim pension credit as a single person.
 Pension credit is a means-tested benefit for people over pension age.
-You are allowed more to live on, are not required to look for work and cannot be sanctioned.
-If you have children, an additional amount for your child(ren) may be included in your pension credit.
+You are allowed more to live on, aren't required to look for work and can't be sanctioned.
+If you have children, an additional amount for each child can be included in your pension credit.
 If you need help with rent, you can claim housing benefit.

 Means-tested benefits and your former partner, property or savings

-If you have left a property which you owned or jointly owned, the value of the property can be ignored for at least six months following a relationship breakdown, or for longer in other circumstances – eg, if your former partner still lives in it and is a lone parent, or if you are taking legal advice to return to the property or taking steps to sell your share.
+If you have left a property which you owned or jointly owned, the value of the property can be ignored for at least six months following a relationship breakdown, or for longer in other circumstances – for example, if your former partner still lives in it and is a lone parent, or if you are taking legal advice to return to the property or taking steps to sell your share.
 For more information, see

-- Value of property and its effects on means-tested benefits.
+Value of property and its effects on means-tested benefits

-- our online tool, Can the value of your property be disregarded? to find out whether the value of your property can be ignored for universal credit, and to generate a note to explain your circumstances to add to your universal credit journal.
+Use our online tool to find out whether the value of your property can be ignored for UC, and to generate a note to explain your circumstances to add to your UC journal:

 If you had a joint bank or building society account with your former partner, you will need to open an individual account in your own name to receive payments of benefits.
 You may be treated as having a 50 per cent share of jointly held savings, but if you are unable to access a joint account due to domestic abuse, you should argue that the value is nil for means-tested benefits.
 You should also seek legal advice on gaining access to your share, and on other financial issues.